 RECIRCULATE: Provides maximum cooling or quick cool-down on very hot days.
 This setting recirculates most of the air inside your vehicle.
 If it is used for long periods of time, the air may become dry.
 This setting directs air through the upper air vents.
-It will work when the outside temperatures are above freezing.
+It will not work when the outside temperature is below freezing.